 Social gambling is permitted if it takes place at a private residence and the house takes no commission or profits off the activity in any way.
 So, it’s legal to set up a private game with your friends but it would not be legal to host a game in which you charge a fee or keep any portion of the buyins as a profit.

 Much of the above discussion about online poker also pertains to online casinos.
 The state has no plans in place to legalize or regulate the industry.
 The state doesn’t even allow land-based casinos on tribal land.
-If you do wish to gamble online in Alaska, your only option is to play at unregulated sites hosted in other countries.

 Social gambling is allowed but great care must be taken to avoid running afoul of the law.
 The house must take no profit whatsoever.
 This includes entrance fees, odds that benefit the house and any other method by which the house may earn money.
 Gambling devices are banned in Alaska unless used only for purposes of social gambling but again, care must be taken to ensure the house earns no income through the use of such devices.